AbigailAdam/abigailadam.github.io/contents/projects.md

       <p>
       This project was completed for ENPH 259.
 In this course, we are taught circuit analysis and construction.
 The final project was constructing a PI speed controller for a servo motor. </p>
       <p>
       This included building the circuit from scratch and learning how each component integrates, allowing the circuit to function.
-The design included operational amplifiers, counters, and various transistors, to name some of the components we utilised.
-It also provided an introduction to control theory as the circuit we contructed performed PI control through hardware.
+The design included operational amplifiers, counters, and various transistors.
+It also provided an introduction to control theory as the circuit we constructed performed PI control through hardware.
 As we went through the project, we completed a <a href="https://drive.google.com/file/d/1tOqwhmvbgvaCjIWR-5qgBVvp7aUhcFYC/view?usp=sharing" target="_blank" title="lab notebook">lab notebook</a> that chronicles all the lessons learned throughout the process.
       </p>
     </div>
 </div>